-" Check any new ingredients or products that are added to your menus against the targets.

-" Salt and sodium are not the same.
+- " Check any new ingredients/products that are added to your menus against the targets. - " Salt and sodium are not the same.
 To convert sodium to salt, multiply by 2.5.
-To convert
+To convert salt to sodium, divide by 2.5.

-" Send a copy of the targets to your suppliers and ask them to suggest products which will
+" Send a copy of the targets to your suppliers and ask them to suggest products which will help you meet this standard.

-3.2.3 Use of alternative seasoning methods to salt (herbs, spices, lemon etc.): 1 point
+3.2.3 Use of alternative seasoning methods to salt (herbs, spices, lemon etc.)

-To achieve this point, take both of the following steps:
+To achieve these points, take both of the following steps: